bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 ```

 You can disable adding a new tag when pressing <kbd>ENTER</kbd> via the `no-add-on-enter` prop, and
-disable adding a tag on the input's `change` event via the `no-add-on-change` prop.
+enable adding a tag on the input's `change` event via the `add-on-change` prop.

 ## Tag creation using separators